syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Comments.md

 ## Retrieve the commented word of a Comment

-The following code illustrates how to get the commented word or items from an existing comment in the Word document.
+The following code example illustrates how to get the commented word or items from an existing comment in the Word document.

 {% tabs %}